Testing for secondary infertility?

 Hi…my son is almost 26 months old and I haven’t been on any pills or anything..I dont feel like I have to have a baby right away, but if I became pregnant I would be thrilled…but people keep bothering me to do those crazy fertility tests.
 Do you have any advice for me since you deal with these matters frequently?
 Thanking you in advance.

-The amount of time it takes for a woman to conceive another child after giving birth varies from woman to woman, even within the same family.
-The general practice is to begin a medical evaluation after a couple has tried to conceive for one year without success.
+The amount of time it takes for a woman to conceive another child after giving birth varies from woman to woman.
+Breastfeeding can also delay conception.

 While it can be scary and overwhelming to enter an unknown world of tests and procedures, the fact that you would be thrilled to get pregnant may be an indication that you are ready to look into the matter.
 When and if you want to proceed, you should raise this concern with your gynecologist.
 Take things one step at a time.
-Do not overwhelm yourself, and wait until you feel ready to go on to the next stage.
+Do not overwhelm yourself, and wait until you feel ready.
+Your family planning is a private matter between you and your husband, and you can choose with whom you wish to discuss it.

 Please feel free to get back to us with any further questions.